Boot Camp eGPU Setup Guide - Windows Gaming with Macs

 |* Indicates a Mac with discrete graphics card as standard equipment|

-The 13″ MacBook Pros have no direct Thunderbolt 3 to CPU connection because of the U-processor.
+Prior to the 2020 13" MacBook Pros which use Intel Ice Lake processors (on-die Titan Ridge Thunderbolt 3 controller) all ULV-processor Macs have no direct Thunderbolt 3 to CPU connection.
 All PCIe lanes are routed through the platform controller hub (PCH).
-Apple Thunderbolt 3 support article states that the right-side Thunderbolt 3 ports on the 2016 & 2017 13″ Touch Bar MacBook Pro have lower bandwidth than the left-side ports.
-This is due to the x2 PCI Express Root Port #9 – 9D18 to which these ports attach.
-2018 & 2019 13″ models use Intel 8th generation quad-core U-processors that provides more PCIe lanes.
-Therefore the right-side Thunderbolt 3 ports on these newer 13″ MacBook Pros have full x4 PCIe bandwidth.
-The left-side Thunderbolt 3 ports (all model years) attach to x4 PCI Express Root Port #5 – 9D14.
-We captured the PCIe arrangement of the Thunderbolt 3 15″ MacBook Pro (shown on the left) and Thunderbolt 3 Touch Bar 13″ MacBook Pro (shown on the right) in HWiNFO64 and labeled them for reference.
+Apple Thunderbolt 3 support article states that the right-side Thunderbolt 3 ports on the 2016 & 2017 13" Touch Bar MacBook Pro have lower bandwidth than the left-side ports.
+This is due to the x2 PCI Express Root Port #9 - 9D18 to which these ports attach.
+2018 & 2019 13" models use Intel 8th generation quad-core U-processors that provides more PCIe lanes.
+Therefore the right-side Thunderbolt 3 ports on these newer 13" MacBook Pros have full x4 PCIe bandwidth.
+The left-side Thunderbolt 3 ports attach to x4 PCI Express Root Port #5 - 9D14.
+We captured the PCIe arrangement of the Thunderbolt 3 15" MacBook Pro (shown on the left) and Thunderbolt 3 Touch Bar 13" MacBook Pro (shown on the right) in HWiNFO64 and labeled them for reference.

-The 2018 Mac mini is one of the very few desktop Macs without a discrete graphics card.
+The 2018/2020 Mac mini is one of the very few desktop Macs without a discrete graphics card.
 This is great news for eGPU users, especially in Boot Camp mode.
 Also more encouraging is the 65W processor and direct Thunderbolt 3 to CPU connection.
-In a way the 2018 Mac mini combines the most desirable elements of a powerful quad-core+ processor with iGPU-only graphics.
+In a way the Mac mini combines the most desirable elements of a powerful quad-core+ processor with iGPU-only graphics.
 On top of that is a pair of Thunderbolt 3 controllers to power four Thunderbolt 3 ports.
-Similar to the TB3 15″ MacBook Pro, the x16 PCI Express Controller is reserved for the optional 10Gb Ethernet card (uses 8 PCIe lanes), the x8 PCI Express Controller connects to the two USB-C/Thunderbolt 3 ports closest to Ethernet port (uses 4 PCIe lanes), and the x4 PCI Express Controller connects to the two USB-C/Thunderbolt 3 ports closest to the HDMI port (uses 4 PCIe lanes).
+Similar to the TB3 15" MacBook Pro, the x16 PCI Express Controller is reserved for the optional 10Gb Ethernet card (uses 8 PCIe lanes), the x8 PCI Express Controller connects to the two USB-C/Thunderbolt 3 ports closest to Ethernet port (uses 4 PCIe lanes), and the x4 PCI Express Controller connects to the two USB-C/Thunderbolt 3 ports closest to the HDMI port (uses 4 PCIe lanes).
+One major concern with the Thunderbolt 3 Mac mini its firmware.
+Apple makes constant changes with each macOS system update and the Mac mini has been suffering black screen as well as boot hang issues when an eGPU is connected.

 AMD eGPU vs Nvidia eGPU

-What’s the best eGPU for Boot Camp is a question we’ve seen a lot.
+What's the best eGPU for Boot Camp is a question we've seen a lot.
 The answer is a sad joke that long-time Mac users understand all too well; get AMD graphics cards for macOS and Nvidia graphics cards for Windows.
-One AMD eGPU to rule it all in both operating systems is possible but you’d have to work for it.
+One AMD eGPU to rule it all in both operating systems is possible but you'd have to work for it.
 If you decide to go with the green team, stop reading any further and go hot-plug the eGPU to your Mac.
 More than likely it will work without much trouble.
 For the red team, get ready to go on an adventure called, error 12.
+We have learned the version of Windows 10 can make a huge difference.
+Currently the recommended version is Windows 10 1903 OS Build 18362.295.
 These are the AMD Radeon cards with native macOS eGPU support and can function in Boot Camp.

 |Radeon Pro||Radeon RX|